grantmcdermott/duckreg/README.md

 For a more appropriate **duckreg** use-case, let's run a regression on some NYC taxi data.
 (Download instructions [here](https://grantmcdermott.com/duckdb-polars/requirements.html).)
-**duckreg** offers two basic ways to interact with and analyse data of this size.
+**duckreg** offers two basic ways to interact with, and analyse, data of this size.

 #### Option 1: "On-the-fly"

 Use the `path` argument to read the data directly from disk and perform the compression computation in an ephemeral DuckDB connection.
-This requires that data are small enough to fit into RAM... but please be aware that this is a very relative concept.
-Thanks to DuckDB's incredible efficiency, the "small enough" limit covers very large datasets that would otherwise crash your R session, and requires only a fraction of the computation time.
+This requires that data are small enough to fit into RAM... but please note that "small enough" is a very relative concept.
+Thanks to DuckDB's incredible efficiency, your RAM should be able to handle very large datasets that would otherwise crash your R session, and require only a fraction of the computation time.

 ```r
 duckreg(